 White-nose syndrome (WNS) is an infectious disease associated with a fungus (Pseudogymnoascus destructans) responsible for unprecedented levels of mortality among hibernating bats in North America.
-WNS is named for the white fungal growth on the skin of the muzzle, wings and ears of cave-dwelling bats during winter hibernation.
-The disease was first noted in New York in 2006 and has since spread to 33 states and seven Canadian provinces.
-The fungus that causes WNS has been found in three additional states.
-Twelve different bat species, including two federally endangered and one threatened, have been affected by WNS.
-The disease has caused the death of an estimated 5.7–6.7 million bats across eastern North America with estimates of mortality often exceeding 90% in caves that have experienced multiple years of infection.
+WNS is named for the white fungal growth on the skin of the muzzle, wings, and ears of cave-dwelling bats during winter hibernation.
+The disease was first noted in New York in 2006 and has since spread to 40 states and eight Canadian provinces.
+The fungus that causes WNS has been found in three additional states and two Canadian provinces.
+Twelve different bat species, including two federally endangered species and one threatened species, have been affected by WNS.
+As of 2011, the disease has caused the death of an estimated 5.7 to 6.7 million bats across eastern North America, with estimates of mortality often exceeding 90% in infected caves.

 Progression of WNS in Indiana